Guangzhen-Jin/rcac-docs/tools/README.md

 Read all modulefiles from "modulefiles" directory and generate application information including app name, versions, and deployed clusters from lua files into a json file "rcac_apps_inventory.json".
 Verbose mode `update_apps_inventory.sh -v` will display the newly added and/or removed apps since last run.
 1) It will skip all hidden modules (i.e. lua name including the hash from spack `version-xxxxxxx.lua`).
 2) It will skip module configuration file `.modulerc.lua`.
-3) It will skip folders "modtree", "biocontainers", "rocmcontainers".
+3) It will skip folders "modtree", "biocontainers", "rocmcontainers", "ngc".

 ## 2. generate_md.sh
 Usage: `generate_md.sh`.